faizm10/X-Lab/job-board/README.md

    - Export fresh data into the frontend JSON file

 2. Commit the updated JSON (manually or via a GitHub Actions workflow)
-3. Deploy the static site — no database or API hosting required
+3. Deploy the site — no database or API hosting required

 ## GitHub Actions sketch